Gotse Delchev: Views

 According to MacDermott, based on the Bulgarian historian Konstatin Pandev, he was the co-author of BMARC's statute, although this is disputed.
 Delchev initiated the changing of the exclusively Bulgarian character of the organization, which determined that members of the organization could be only Bulgarians.
 Accordingly, a new supra-nationalistic statute was created by him and Petrov in 1896 or 1902, with whom under a new name the Secret Macedono-Adrianopolitan Revolutionary Organization (SMARO), was to become an insurgent organization, open to all Macedonians and Thracians regardless of nationality, who wished to participate in the movement for their autonomy.
 This aim was especially facilitated by the unrealized 23rd. article of the Treaty of Berlin (1878), which promised future autonomy for unspecified territories in European Turkey, settled with Christian population.
 Delchev's main goal, along with the other revolutionaries, was the implementation of Article 23 of the treaty, aimed at acquiring full autonomy of Macedonia and the Adrianople.
-Delchev is considered to be the leader of the leftist faction within IMRO, which firmly opposed the inclusion of Macedonia into Bulgaria, and sought the autonomy to evolve in independence for Macedonia, with her subsequent incorporation into a envisioned Balkan Federation.
+Delchev firmly opposed the inclusion of Macedonia into Bulgaria.
+According to historians Dennis P. Hupchick and Fikret Adanir, he was part of IMRO's leftist faction.
 Despite his Bulgarian loyalty, he was against any chauvinistic propaganda and nationalist disputes over Macedonia and the Adrianople.
 On the other hand, per Bulgarian academic sources and some of his contemporaries, Delchev supported Macedonia's eventual incorporation into Bulgaria.
 Per Anastasia Karakasidou, Delchev and others with same ideas like him often left the links between an independent Macedonia and neighboring Bulgaria ill-defined.
 For militants such as Delchev and other leftists that participated in the national movement retaining a political outlook, national liberation meant "radical political liberation through shaking off the social shackles".
 According to researcher James Horncastle, he believed that revolutionary terror was necessary to create an autonomous Macedonia.
 Per Delchev, no outside force could or would help the Organization and it ought to rely only upon itself and only upon its own will and strength.
 He thought that any intervention by Bulgaria would provoke intervention by the neighboring states as well and could result in Macedonia and Thrace being torn apart.
 That is why the peoples of these two regions had to win their own freedom and independence, within the frontiers of an autonomous Macedonian-Adrianople state.